virocon-organization/virocon/docs/detailed_examples.rst

 **Dependence structure**

-Define the structure of the joint model that we will use to describe the environmental data.
-To define a joint model, we again define the univariate parametric distributions and the dependence structure.
+Here, we define the structure of the joint model that will be used to describe the environmental data.
+To describe such a model, we again define the univariate parametric distributions and the dependence structure.
 As mentioned above, the dependence structure is defined using parametric functions.
-In this case, we used 4 different dependence functions.
+In this case, we use 4 different dependence functions.

 .. code-block:: python